 Our 2 million loans (and counting), prove that small dollar credit can be provided in a more responsible, ethical, and scalable way.

-Our customers have saved an estimated $920 million in interest and fees by borrowing money from us instead of choosing other alternatives typically available to people with limited credit history in Arizona, California, Illinois, Nevada, Texas, and Utah (as of June 30, 2017).
+Our customers have saved an estimated $962 million in interest and fees by borrowing money from us instead of choosing other alternatives typically available to people with limited credit history in Arizona, California, Illinois, Nevada, Texas, and Utah (as of June 30, 2017).
 (This is according to the previously mentioned research study commissioned by Oportun and conducted by CFSI.)

 Oportun highlighted as a responsible and affordable alternative: